lkesteloot/unsong/unsong.md

 “It helps a little,” I said.

-“And…hmm…tell you what.
+“And... hmm... tell you what.
 Erica’s in the kitchen making curry.
 If you can eat one of the habanero peppers whole, without drinking water for a whole minute, I’ll give you a kiss.”

 “Really?”
 I asked, and leapt to my feet, because I was a moron.